 If a package is sent close to the point of origination (Zone 1 or Zone 2) it will usually arrive in fewer days that a package that is sent further away (Zone 7 or Zone 8).
 Cutting down on carrier transit time is important because slow shipping can cause a company to lose customers.

-If all of a businesses inventory is fulfilled from a single location, for example out of New York as seen in the map below, it can take 5-6 days to arrive at a customer in parts of California.
+If all of a businesses inventory is fulfilled from a single location, for example out of New York, it can take 5-6 days to arrive at a customer in parts of California.

 Because of this, it is not surprising that same-day shipping and delivery can only ship to the closest zone(s).

-7. How can you reduce shipping zones by choosing the best location to fulfill orders from?
+7. How can you reduce shipping zones by changing the fulfillment location?

 If your customers are spread out geographically, outsourced order fulfillment with a 3PL that has warehouses in large cities can help to reach more customers faster.
 If you are shipping from a less densely populated area, it hurts your ability to efficiently reach as many customers as possible.